Foreign relations of India: Europe

-Mother Teresa, honoured in the Catholic Church as Saint Teresa of Calcutta became an Indian citizen in 1951, was born in Skopje (in present-day North Macedonia) in 1910.
-India has embassy in Sofia, Bulgaria jointly accredited to Republic of Macedonia.
-Both Macedonia has embassy in New Delhi and honorary consulate in Kolkata, Mumbai, Chennai and Bangalore.
+Mother Teresa, honoured in the Catholic Church as Saint Teresa of Calcutta became an Indian citizen in 1951, and was born in Skopje (in present-day North Macedonia) in 1910.
+India has an embassy in Sofia, Bulgaria jointly accredited to the Republic of Macedonia.
+Both Macedonia has an embassy in New Delhi and an honorary consulate in Kolkata, Mumbai, Chennai and Bangalore.